How Do Sororities Work? Let Us Explain!

 If you've just started college, you might feel lonely or out of place.
 In addition to leaving close friends back home, you will be looking for your place or purpose in your new home.

 That's where Greek life can come in for many students.
-Greek organization members make up a huge percentage of the student body on most modern college campuses.
-If you find yourself wondering, what is a sorority, it can be the best part of your higher education experience.
+Greek organization members make up a huge percentage of the student body on most modern college campuses, and joining a sorority is a great way to gain an instant circle of friends and a network of support from seasoned students.
+If you find yourself wondering,"What is a sorority?", it can be the best part of your higher education experience.

 Sororities are a major part of college life for many American college students.
 Sororities provide a home, activities, events and a sense of community to young girls during their college years.
 They can provide young women with a great social circle as well as academic, leadership and career opportunities.

-If you're new to a school, you might be asking: how do sororities work?
+If you're new to a school or haven't had a lot of exposure to college life, you might be asking,"How do sororities work?"
 Read on, and we'll walk you through everything you need to know about what sororities do and how you can join one.

 How Do Sororities Work and What Do They Do?

-So, what do sororities do?
-The answer is that they are typically national organizations that have local chapters located on college campuses in various states.
+So, what are sororities and what do they do?
+The short answer is that sororities provide a network of support for their members.
+The longer answer is that they are typically national organizations that have local chapters located on college campuses in various states.
 Most sororities fall under the umbrella of the National Panhellenic Conference, a congress of 26 national and international sororities.

 Sororities are made up of members, often called sisters.
 Sisters are groups of girls who support each other and engage with each other throughout their college years.
 Are you now wondering what do you do in a sorority?
 A lot of times, all you might be doing is getting together to watch television or throwing parties, but being a sorority sister can mean a lot of hard work as well.

 First Steps to Joining